 Nothing is worse than seeing your sweet furr-baby pace, pant and shake during a thunderstorm.
 Here are a few tips, and two amazing products that can help to reduce your dog’s anxiety during a thunderstorm.
 Ready to turn terror into tranquility, and nervousness into a nap?
 Join millions of other families who are experiencing a whole new calm!

-- While we admittedly are a little biased, our top recommendation to help your dog stay calm during a thunderstorm is to try a ThunderShirt.
-The ThunderShirt is already helping millions of dogs, and based on a 2022 customer survey covering 1,765 dogs, customers saw improvement in anxiety issues in over 85% of dogs
+- While we admittedly are a little biased, our top recommendation to help your dog stay calm during a thunderstorm is to try a ThunderShirt®.
+The ThunderShirt® is already used by millions of dogs , and based on a 2022 customer survey covering 1,765 dogs, customers saw improvement in anxiety issues in over 85% of dogs

 - Recommended by trainers & veterinarians, and there is no training required

 - We offer a 100% money back guarantee - so try it out risk free!

 - Try to find the most soundproof room in your house, and create a safe space for your dog

 - You could move your dog's bed into this room, and bring clothing that smells like you (their best friend!!) to provide comfort